dataservices-ke/Scripting/README.md

-# check for duplicate answers within a survey, particularly in the context of iterations.
+# A funtion that checks for duplicate answers within a survey, particularly in the context of iterations.
 OSM.Survey.FnDuplicateAnswers = function(e) {

 OSM.NotificationSystem.hideAllNotifications();